Sasho80/4.1.ComplexCondition/README.md

 given format (look for the needed Python functionality on the internet).
 Sample code (parts of the code are blurred with the purpose to stimulate your thinking and problem-solving skills)

+12.Problem: Volleyball
+Vladimir is a student, lives in Sofia and goes to his hometown from time to time.
+He is very keen on volleyball but is busy during weekdays and plays volleyball only during weekends and on holidays.
+Vladimir plays in Sofia every Saturday, when he is not working, and he is not traveling to his hometown and also during 2/3 of the holidays.
+He travels to his hometown h times a year, where he plays volleyball with his old friends on Sunday.
+Vladimir is not working 3/4 of the weekends, during which he is in Sofia.
+Furthermore, during leap years Vladimir plays 15% more volleyball than usual.
+We accept that the year has exactly 48 weekends, suitable for volleyball.
+Write a program that calculates how many times Vladimir has played volleyball through the year.
+Round the result down to the nearest whole number (e.g. 2.15 -> 2; 9.95 -> 9).
+The input data is read from the console:
+• The first line contains the word “leap” (leap year) or “normal” (a normal year with 365 days).
+• The second line contains the integer p – the count of holidays in the year (which are not Saturday or Sunday).
+• The third line contains the integer h – the count of weekends, in which Vladimir travels to his hometown.
+Sample Input and Output
+Input Output Input  Output Input  Output Input Output leap  45     normal 38     normal 44     leap  41
+5            3             11            0
+2            2             6             1